Julián Felipe: Involvement in the Philippine Revolution

 When the revolution broke out, Felipe joined his fellow Caviteños who fought against the Spaniards during the Philippine Revolution.
 He was arrested and jailed at Fort San Felipe in Cavite, alongside the Thirteen Martyrs of Cavite.
 The martyrs were executed on September 12, 1896, but Felipe was found innocent and was subsequently released on June 2, 1897.

 After he was freed, he rejoined Aguinaldo's troops.
 He composed various nationalistic songs that inspired his compatriots to continue fighting against the Spaniards.

-National Anthem
+National anthem

 Emilio Aguinaldo asked Felipe to provide a stirring composition to be played in the historic proclamation of the Philippine independence.
 His composition Marcha Nacional Filipina was first played as incidental music on June 12, 1898, in Aguinaldo's home in Kawit.
 It was adopted as the Philippine national anthem on September 5, 1938, by the Commonwealth Government.

 A dedicated music teacher and composer, he was later appointed by then-President Aguinaldo as Director of the National Band of the First Philippine Republic in 1899.
 On the same year, he was imprisoned by the Americans at Fort Santiago in Intramuros.

-Later life

-Julián Felipe and his wife Irene Tapia had three daughters and a son: Soledad, Aurora, Irene, and Agapito.